 If you find that your anger is disproportionate to the situation at hand and you are endangering other people’s lives and your own with road rage then it’s crucial that you go and see a professional therapist for help.
 Intense anger like this is detrimental to your health physically, mentally and emotionally and can be life threatening to those around you.

-At Brain Wellness Spa 98% of our customers* feel a positive change in their anger within their first session or it’s free.
-Book in for a risk free session today.
+At Brain Wellness Spa 98% of our customers* feel a positive change in their anger within their first session.
+Book your first session with Brain Wellness Spa today, for assistance with managing your anger calmly and effectively once more.

 *Based upon a client self-assessment survey, results may vary from person to person